-Sample size calculation to estimate the number of patients required to assess the risk of diabetes mellitus type 2 calculations were repeated assuming incidence rate for diabetes mellitus type 2 of 0.1/1,000 person-years, and 0.01/1,000 person-years.
+Sample size calculations were undertaken to determine the number of patients required to assess the risk of diabetes mellitus type 2.
+Given the wide variability of results obtained in the estimation of the incidence rate of diabetes mellitus type 2 (Table 2), sample size calculations were repeated assuming incidence rate for diabetes mellitus type 2 of 0.1/1,000 person-years, and 0.01/1,000 person-years.
 Table 5 presents detectable hazard ratios among somatrogon-treated patients compared with once daily somatropin-treated patients.
 Assuming a range of 2,000 - 20,000 patients exposed to somatrogon, the minimum HRs between treatment groups that could be detected with at least 80% power at the 5% significance level are summarized.
 Based on the estimates presented in Table 5, assuming 0% annual rate of switching from somatrogon-treated patients to once daily somatropin-treated patients, and 0% annual rate of switching from once daily somatropin-treated patients to somatrogon treated patients, and incidence rate of 0.5/1,000 person-years in once daily somatropintreated paediatric patients (Table 2), sample sizes of 2,000 and 20,000 somatrogon-treated patients would allow for HRs of 3.21 and 1.57, respectively, to be detected between the somatrogon-treated and once daily somatropin-treated groups.
-Comparative analyses for diabetes mellitus type 2 will be performed if there are ≥2,344 patients in the somatrogon treated group, which would allow for an HR of 3.00 or higher to be detected between somatrogon and once daily somatropin-treated groups.
+Comparative analyses for diabetes mellitus type 2 will be performed if there are $\geq 2,344$ patients in the somatrogon treated group, which would allow for an HR of 3.00 or higher to be detected between somatrogon and once daily somatropin-treated groups.
 The occurrence of switching will inevitably require a greater sample size and higher thresholds to inform the conduct of comparative analyses.